open-meteo/open-meteo/docs/ncep-rrfs/README.md

 RRFS model identifiers are not yet available in the installed FlatBuffers SDK, so binary responses currently encode the model as `undefined`.

-The installed FlatBuffers SDK also lacks `radar_reflectivity` and the dBZ unit.
-The variable encodes as `undefined` in binary responses.
-Its unit currently uses an `undefined` placeholder in all response formats, with a TODO to use dBZ when the SDK supports it.
+The installed FlatBuffers SDK also lacks `categorical_freezing_rain`, `radar_reflectivity` and the dBZ unit.
+These variables encode as `undefined` in binary responses.
+The radar-reflectivity unit currently uses an `undefined` placeholder in all response formats, with a TODO to use dBZ when the SDK supports it.
 The stored values remain in dBZ.